Minnie Marx: Early life

-About 1880 the family immigrated to New York City, where Minnie married Samuel "Frenchie" Marx in 1884.
+About 1880 the family emigrated to New York City, where Minnie married Samuel "Frenchie" Marx in 1884.

 Her son Manfred died in infancy in 1886.
 Her other children were Leonard Joseph (born 1887), Adolph (1888), Julius (1890), Milton (1892) and Herbert (1901), who would grow up to perform as the Marx Brothers.

 Career

 While managing the Marx Brothers, she went under the name of Minnie Palmer, so that booking agents would not know that the agent representing the Marx Brothers was their mother.
 She played the harp.

 As a tribute to her, all the brothers' daughters were given names that began with 'M': Chico with Maxine; Harpo with Minnie; and Groucho with Miriam and Melinda.
 Gummo and Zeppo had no daughters.

 Minnie lived long enough to see her sons' 1929 film debut in The Cocoanuts, but died later that year of a stroke.

 Death

 Marx died from a stroke on September 13, 1929, aged 64.
 She was buried at Mount Carmel Cemetery in Glendale, Queens.
 When her husband died four years later, he was buried next to her.